CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Introduction

-To examine both current challenges of organizational memory for university research labs and the opportunities of a chatbot-driven organizational memory, we aim to answer the following two questions: \begin{itemize} \item \textbf{RQ1}: What are the current challenges of managing and utilizing organizational memory in research labs? \item \textbf{RQ2}: How do lab members engage with and experience a chatbot-driven organizational memory for managing and utilizing organizational memory in their online communication? \end{itemize} We followed a three-stage approach: (1) a formative study with faculty and graduate students (N=15) to understand their organizational memory practice, if any, challenges in transfering and retreiving knowledge amont lab members; (2) the design and implementation of \sys{} guided by these findings; and (3) a one-month field deployment (N=21) across four university research labs, preceded by document collection and structured onboarding.
-Based on our interaction trace analysis and follow-up interviews after the field study, we confirm that \sys{} effectively helped students obtain answers available in the documents.
-In addition, it encouraged professors with no prior experience in maintaining organizational memory to document new knowledge that students wanted to learn or needed to know when questions were shared publicly.
-However, students faced psychological barriers to sharing their questions—either from concerns about bothering their peers and professors, or from reluctance due to how others might perceive them for not knowing the answers to seemingly basic questions.
-Similar barriers was noted for answering other people's questions.
-Based on the findings, we discuss the social and technical aspects of how organizational memory can be effectively integrated into chat communication platforms for collective contributions, while taking into account students’ hesitation and fear of updating organizational memory documents.
+To examine both current challenges of organizational memory for university research labs and the opportunities of a chatbot-driven organizational memory, we aim to answer the following two questions: \begin{itemize} \item \textbf{RQ1}: What are the current challenges of managing and utilizing organizational memory in research labs? \item \textbf{RQ2}: How do lab members engage with and experience a chatbot-driven organizational memory for managing and utilizing organizational memory in their online communication? \end{itemize} We followed a three-stage approach: (1) a formative study with faculty and graduate students (N=15) to understand their organizational memory practice, if any, challenges in transferring and retrieving knowledge among lab members; (2) the design and implementation of \sys{} guided by these findings; and (3) a one-month field deployment (N=21) across four university research labs, preceded by document collection and structured onboarding.
+Based on our interaction trace analysis and follow-up interviews after the field study, we found that \sys{} helped students obtain answers available in the documents.
+In addition, it supported professors with no prior experience in maintaining organizational memory to document new knowledge that students wanted to learn or needed to know when questions were shared publicly. \rnr{However, our findings revealed a fundamental tension between students' privacy preferences and directors' need for awareness of knowledge gaps.} Students faced psychological barriers to sharing their questions—either from concerns about bothering their peers and professors, or from reluctance due to how others might perceive them for not knowing the answers to seemingly basic questions.
+Similar barriers were noted for answering other people's questions \rnr{and for contributing to documentation updates}.
+Based on the findings, we discuss the design implications for AI-mediated organizational memory systems, including \rnr{the privacy-awareness trade-off, the role of AI as a facilitator for human communication, and approaches to expand} the perceived boundary of documentable knowledge.

 The research contributions of this paper include: